JoshMcKin/hot_tub/README.md

 # HotTub [![Build Status](https://travis-ci.org/JoshMcKin/hot_tub.png?branch=master)](https://travis-ci.org/JoshMcKin/hot_tub)
 A simple thread-safe connection pool and sessions gem.
 Out-of-the-box support for [Excon](https://github.com/geemus/excon) and
 [EM-Http-Requests](https://github.com/igrigorik/em-http-request) via [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
-There are a couple Ruby connection pool libraries out there but HotTub differs from most in that its connections are lazy (created only when necessary), accomidates libraries that do not clean their dirty connections automatically, and manages unexpected usage increases by opening new connections rather than just blocking or throwing exceptions (never_block), although never_block can be disabled.
+There are a couple Ruby connection pooling libraries out there but HotTub differs from most with all its features.

+## Features

+### HotTub::Pool
+* Thread safe
+* Lazy clients/connections (created only when necessary)
+* Can be used with any client library
+* Support for cleaning dirty resources
+* Set to expand pool under load that is eventually reaped back down to set size (never_block), can be disabled
+* Attempts to close clients/connections at_exit

+### HotTub::Sessions
+* Thread safe
+* The same api as HotTub::Pool
+* Can be used with HotTub::Pool or any client library
+* Attempts to close clients/connections at_exit

 ## Installation